darkhist/darkhist.me/posts/cypress-axe-part-one.md

 Remember that `cypress-axe` plugin we installed?
 Well, that's the plugin that actually does the accessibility audits for us, so let's set that up

-Update `cypress/support/index.js` to enable the use of `cypress-axe` commands in our tests
+Update `cypress/support/index.js` to enable using `cypress-axe` commands like

 ```js
 import 'cypress-axe';